daimeng/oxo/oxo/notes.md

 - Double Q Learning
 - Back propagating game results

-## V2 Back prop
+## Back prop
 Results are surprisingly worse for player two with backprop.
-Against an AI player, the results are worse than training vs Random.
+For player 2, training against an AI player, the results are worse than training vs Random.
+This may be because player 1 trains too fast

-## V3
+## Ties and punishment for loss
-Setting tie reward to something high seems to fix the rest of player 2 issues.
-Seems to be consistently 0 losses to random.
+Reward for loss or ties create some interesting changes.
+In earlier versions there was no punishment for loss or reward for tie.

-I think this is because without the reward, there is no incentive to go for a tie.
-Player 2 can instead just try a weird placement and wait for Player 1 to do a random move (epsilon greed), then swoop in for a lucky win.
+Because I never ramped greed down or up (stayed at episolon 0.5).
+This caused player 2 to shoot for the moon and try to get lucky wins instead of accepting a draw.
+Giving either a reward for tie or a punishment for loss causes player 2 to accept draws much more.

 # Neural Network Bot